Knights of the Round Table: Brandelis

-In the prose cycles, he dies while fighting either against Lancelot during the latter's rescue of the condemned Guinevere or against Mordred in the final battle.
-Priot to that, he appears in multiple episodes through the Vulgate Cycle (some of which are included in Le Morte d'Arthur) as Sir Brandelis (Brandaliz, Brandalus, Brandalis, Brandeliz, Braudaliz; also Brandellis uniquely in the Scottish Vulgate Lancelot version Lancelot of the Laik), participating in quests and adventures, including the Quest for the Grail, and in the wars against Claudas and Galahaut.
+In the prose cycles, Brandelis dies while fighting either against Lancelot during the latter's rescue of the condemned Guinevere or against Mordred in the final battle.
+Priot to that, he appears in multiple episodes through the Vulgate Cycle (some of which are included in Le Morte d'Arthur) as Sir Brandelis (Brandaliz, Brandalus, Brandalis, Brandeliz, Braudaliz; also Brandellis uniquely in the Scottish Vulgate Lancelot translation Lancelot of the Laik), participating in quests and adventures, including the Quest for the Grail, and in the wars against Claudas and Galahaut.
 In the Prose Tristan, Brandeliz (Brandelis) is a Knight of the Round Table from Cornwall, not Wales.

-In the standalone romance Claris et Laris, Brandaliz is one of the eleven protagonists other than the eponymous duo.
-Here, he is a friend of Claris who, with the help of Merlin, rescues Laris from the prison of the Danish king Tallas among his other acts.
+In the standalone romance Claris et Laris, Brandaliz is one of its eleven protagonists other than the eponymous duo.
+Here, he is a friend of Claris who, with the help of Merlin, rescues Laris from the prison of the Danish king Tallas among his other feats.
+He is also called Brandelidelin in Parzival in which he helps Arthur to end the conflict between their resective relatives, including Gawain.

-He is repeatedly freed from enemy captivity by the other heroes, including Gawain and Lancelot, and in Claris et Laris by Claris.
+Brandelis is repeatedly freed from enemy captivity by the other heroes, including by Gawain and Lancelot, and in Claris et Laris by Claris.
 The Vulgate Lancelot story of Gaheriet's rescue of Brandelis and his lady might have been rewritten by Malory as an early episode of his "Tale of Sir Gareth", the fourth book of Le Morte d'Arthur.